IMAGINARY/kiosk-browser/README.md

                                 browser argument          [string] [default: []]
       --append-chrome-switch    Append switch to internal Chrome browser switches                  [string] [default: []]
+      --background-color        The background color to apply until it is overwritten by the loaded site.
+                                                     [string] [default: "#FFF0"]
+      --clear-cache             Clear the browser cache before opening the page [boolean]
       --cover-displays          Let the browser window cover the displays provided by comma separated display numbers.
+                                Implies --no-resize and --no-frame.
+Spanning
-                                Spanning multiple displays is not supported on all platforms.                          [string] -d, --dev                     Run in development mod.
+                                multiple displays is not supported on all platforms.                              [string] -d, --dev                     Run in development mod.
                                                       [boolean] [default: false]
       --disable-drag            Prevent dragging of draggable elements like